t-mullen/wififox/README.md

 sudo wififox
 ```

+## Usage
+1) Connect to any open network (WEP, WPA and WPA2 are not supported).
+2) Click "Bypass" in WiFiFox.
+3) Wait for WiFiFox to bypass the captive portal.
+4) Browse the web.
+You can just ignore any captive popups.

 ## How it Works
 WiFiFox uses MAC spoofing to bypass the portal.
 It automates the following steps: